ZETA INVESTOR ALERT: Bronstein, Gewirtz And Grossman, LLC Announces An Investigation Into Zeta Global Holdings Corp. And Encourages Investors To Conta...

 Date

 (MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Dec.
-15, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC is investigating potential claims on behalf of purchasers of Zeta Global Holdings Corp. (“Zeta” or“the Company”) (NYSE: ZETA).
-Investors who purchased Zeta securities are encouraged to obtain additional information and assist the investigation by visiting the firm's site: bgandg.com/ZETA.
+20, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC is investigating potential claims on behalf of purchasers of Zeta Global Holdings Corp. (“Zeta” or“the Company”) (NYSE: ZETA).
+Investors who purchased Zeta securities are encouraged to obtain additional information and assist the investigation by visiting the firm's site: bgandg.com/ZETA .

 Investigation Details